cgdhanush/Demo-repo/README.md

 # Demo-repo

-So, This is My first projiect on github
+So, This is My first project on github